Preserving Tumor Volumes for Unsupervised Medical Image Registration: Methodology

 Following previous works~\cite{balakrishnan2018unsupervised, chen2022transmorph, zhao2019recursive}, we first train a similarity-based registration network $F_{\theta_1}$ with parameters $\theta_1$ and fix its parameters.
 As shown in Figure~\ref{fig:Fig1}, tumors in medical images can be detected by analyzing the change in volume through similarity-based registration.
 Our goal is to utilize this characteristic to facilitate the unsupervised estimation of the tumor mask for volume preservation during registration.

 To determine the volume change at voxel $x$, we calculate the determinant of the Jacobian matrix of the deformation field ($J_{\theta}$) with model parameter $\theta$.
 Our objective is to ensure that the volume change in each point of the tumor region is similar to the volume change of the organ, which is an indicator of the organ's size change (as shown in Equation~\ref{eq:vol-tr}).
-To measure the distance between the two, we calculate the number of times one ratio exceeds another, denoted as $D_\theta$, using Equations~\ref{eq:dist} and~\ref{eq:times} where $D_{\theta}'(x)$ represents the relative volume change of voxel $x$ with respect to organ areas.
+To measure the distance between the two, we calculate the number of times one ratio exceeds another, denoted as $D_1$, using Equations~\ref{eq:dist} and~\ref{eq:times}.

 In practice, we estimate the organ masks $O_m$ and $O_w$ by warping a reference image with the ground truth (GT) organ segmentation.
 We randomly select the reference image from the training dataset, and the choice of reference image does not significantly impact the results because registration for organs achieves high accuracy, as evidenced by the dice value in table ~\ref{tab:tab1}.
 By warping the reference image, we obtain the organ segmentation for the moving image $O_m$.
 We then calculate the organ segmentation for the warped image $O_w$.